A Semi-Self-Supervised Approach for Dense-Pattern Video Object Segmentation: Results

-Our fine-tuned model, $\mathbb{M}_w$, exhibits notably improved performance when trained on the large-scale and diverse weakly-labeled dataset, $\mathbb{W}_{train}$, achieving a substantial performance gain of over $15.6\%$ on $\Psi$ dataset, despite lacking training samples from this domain, and nearly $39.9\%$ on $\mathbb{W}_{test}$.
+Our fine-tuned model, \VideoPseudoModel{}, exhibits notably improved performance when trained on the large-scale and diverse pseudo-labeled dataset, $\mathbb{P}_{train}$.
+It achieved a substantial performance gain of over $16.8\%$ on the $\Psi$ dataset, despite lacking training samples from this domain, and nearly $43.5\%$ on $\mathbb{P}_{test}$ (Table~\ref{tab:table_04}).
 Furthermore, the model's accuracy on the manually labeled dataset underscores its precision in pixel-accurate segmentation of wheat head objects.
-This model also demonstrates significantly enhanced performance when evaluated on $\mathbb{D}$, achieving a Dice score of $0.821$.
-This represents an improvement of over $26\%$ compared to model $\mathbb{M}_s$.
+This model also demonstrates significantly enhanced performance when evaluated on $\Gamma$, achieving a Dice score of $0.791$.
+This represents an improvement of over $33\%$ compared to model \VideoSyntheticModel{}.

-Figure~\ref{fig:model_visual_performance}, visually, illustrates the prediction performance of model $\mathbb{M}_w$ on randomly selected samples from the test sets.
-A grid format is used to arrange four randomly selected samples in each block.
-The first and third rows show the prediction performance, the second and third columns, of the model while the first column represents the manually annotated labels.
-However, the first column of the second row shows the weak (model-generated) masks overlaid on the images.
-Note that, we solely used the frame prediction power of the model for model training; however, the model performs well in predicting the query frame in the existence of hierarchically added skip-level noise.
+Figure~\ref{fig:main_figure05} visually illustrates the prediction performance of model \VideoPseudoModel{} on randomly selected samples from the test sets.
+A grid format is used to arrange four randomly selected samples in each test set.
+The left grids display the ground truth masks overlaid on their corresponding images.
+The middle grids present the model's mask prediction performance, visualized as the masks overlaid on the images.
+Despite the model's ability to reconstruct the query frame (third column grids) from noisy reference frames, diffused by input and hierarchically added skip-level noise, we solely utilized the model's frame prediction capability to achieve more stable and effective training.
+It is important to note that the ground truth for the second row of grids represents the model-generated (pseudo) masks.